 The loads previously on line 1 have been replaced by constants.
 Such a transformation complies with the loose C++ standard, even though the resulting executable file would produce an unintuitive OOTA outcome every time it runs, even if relaxed loads are ordered before relaxed stores!
+(In fact, the transformed program has no loads at all, relaxed or otherwise.)

-The only justification a compiler could have for generating output like this is that it knows exactly what accesses will be performed by both threads, and therefore it knows that it will not violate the loose C++ memory model by assuming each thread's load reads from the other's store.13 A similar justification can underlie the reasoning in Section 2.2.3; in principle an analysis of the complete program could lead a compiler to conclude that y will always be equal to z whenever a particular y - z expression is evaluated, allowing the compiler to replace the expression with a constant 0.
+The only justification a compiler could have for generating output like this is that it knows exactly what accesses will be performed by both threads, and therefore it knows that it will not violate the loose C++ memory model by assuming each thread's load reads from the other's store.
+A similar justification can underlie the reasoning in Section 2.2.3; in principle an analysis of the complete program could lead a compiler to conclude that y will always be equal to z whenever a particular y - z expression is evaluated, allowing the compiler to replace the expression with a constant $\emptyset$ .